mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/new/index.md

       --vm-template <TEMPLATE_NAME>
     ```

-1. (Optional) To configure the Control Plane and Worker nodes to use an HTTP proxy: %%% is this even possible in vSphere?
+1. (Optional) To configure the Control Plane and Worker nodes to use an HTTP proxy:

     ```bash
     export CONTROL_PLANE_HTTP_PROXY=http://example.org:8080